Players

 Su wei Hsieh

-Initially this assisted Su wei becoming a great doubles player, and ultimately No.1 in the world.
-Su wei then went on to become a highly regarded singles player, with wins over world No.1 (at the time) Simona Halep at Wimbledon, the reigning Wimbledon champion Garbine Muguruza at the Australian Open and world No.1 Naomi Osaka in Miami, amongst others.
+Initially this assisted Su wei becoming a great doubles player, and ultimately No.1 in the world on and off over a period spanning more than ten years.
+Su wei also became a highly credentialed top 25 singles player, with wins over world No.1 (at the time) Simona Halep at Wimbledon, the reigning Wimbledon champion Garbine Muguruza at the Australian Open and world No.1 Naomi Osaka in Miami, amongst others.

-In 2021, Su wei became the oldest first time Grand Slam singles quarter finalist at the Australian Open.
+Su wei won three WTA singles titles and became the oldest first time Grand Slam singles quarter finalist at the 2021 Australian Open.

-The other key to Su wei’s success is her ability to play a different role depending on her partner.
-Paul’s philosophy is that role playing is a vital component of doubles success, and therefore needs to be reflected in the all important set up for the team.
+The other key to Su wei’s doubles success is her ability to play a different role depending on her partner.
+Paul’s philosophy is that role-playing is a vital component of doubles success, and therefore needs to be reflected in the all important set up for the team.

-Using this strategy, Su wei has won four Wimbledon doubles titles with three different partners, playing a different role in each case.
-She has also won two Roland Garros titles with two different partners and the WTA Championships.
+Using this strategy, Su wei has won nine Grand Slam titles, including five Wimbledon doubles titles with four different partners, playing a different role in each.

 Yanaki Milev

-Paul and Elena have been working with Yanaki since 2021.
+Paul and Elena began working with Yanaki in 2021.

 At a training camp in Plovdiv Bulgaria, where around 20 juniors were preparing, Paul noticed an ‘uncut diamond’ on a back court, a player who’s game and passion needed to be harnessed.
 His name was Yanaki Milev.